Subset Selection for Multiple Linear Regression via Optimization: Mathematical Models and Algorithms for Fat Case (m >= n)

 \subsection{Core Set Algorithm}

-Observe that \eqref{formulation_MAE_more_m} might be difficult to solve optimally if the data is large.
-Given the same number of values, measured by $mn$, \eqref{formulation_MAE_more_m} is more difficult to solve than \eqref{formulation_subset_mae} because more explanatory variables require more binary decision variables and related constraints.
-To overcome this computational difficulty and get a quality solution quickly, we develop an iterative algorithm based on \eqref{formulation_MAE_more_m}.
+Observe that \eqref{formulation_MAE_more_m} might be difficult to solve optimally if the data is large because the number of binary variables increases as $m$ increases.
+To overcome this computational difficulty and get a quality solution quickly, we develop an iterative algorithm based on \eqref{formulation_MAE_more_m} and the popular core set concept in computer science and operations research \cite{Har-Peled:2011}.

 Let $C$ be a subset of $J$ such that $|C| \leq n-2$, with the cardinality of $C$ defined by

 where $0 < \theta < 1$ is a fraction that defines the target cardinality of $C$.
 We refer to $C$ as the \textit{core set} and iteratively solve